hilalongel/DSA-210-project/README.md

 ---

 ## Data Collection and Processing
-- Extract weekly **Top 10 movie data** from Box Office Turkey, including the number of moviegoers.
+- Extract weekly **Top 10 movie data** of 2022, 2023, 2024 from Box Office Turkey, including the number of moviegoers.
 - Retrieve **movie genre information** from TMDB API.
 - Categorize weekly data into four Turkish seasons:
   - **Winter:** Weeks 1–8 and 49–52